mantidproject/mantid/docs/source/release/v3.13.0/sans.rst

 New features
 ############
 * A string of wavelength ranges can now be specified.
 A reduction is then done for each wavelength range.
+- :ref:`SANSMask <algm-SANSMask>` is extended to have a `MaskedWorkspace` property, to copy the mask from.

 Improvements
 ############